phensley/cldr-engine-website/docs/api-cldr-calendars.md

     - Second date to compare

 #### Return value
-  - A [DateTimePatternFieldType](api-datetimepatternfieldtype.html) indicating the field with the greatest difference
+  - A [DateTimePatternFieldType](api-datetimepatternfieldtype.html) indicating the first field of visual difference

 #### Example